sql-machine-learning/elasticdl/elasticdl/doc/custom_data_source_support_design.md

 [RecordIO](https://github.com/wangkuiyi/recordio) is a file format that supports dynamic sharding for performing fault-tolerant distributed computing or elastic scheduling of distributed computing jobs.
 It is currently the only supported data format for ElasticDL.

 However, there may be a lot of I/O overhead to convert from existing data sources to RecordIO format and requires additional storage for the converted RecordIO files.
+In addition, saving the converted RecordIO files to disk will also lead to potential security problems since the file access must be controlled properly if the Kubernetes cluster is shared across different teams and business units.
+Some distributed file system implementations may not support access control yet.

-Data sources like ODPS also [supports dynamic sharding](https://pyodps.readthedocs.io/zh_CN/latest/api-def.html#odps.ODPS.create_table) and a lot of time would be wasted if we need to first read the data from ODPS and then convert it to RecordIO format.
+For example, in order to fetch data from [ODPS](https://www.alibabacloud.com/product/maxcompute), we would first need to read the data from ODPS table and then convert it to RecordIO format, which could waste a lot of time.
 Instead, we could expose necessary pieces in ElasticDL to users so that they can implement their own data reading logic to avoid having to write RecordIO files to disk.
 This way ElasticDL can perform tasks while reading data into memory asynchronously.